natashk/Udacity-DSND-Project1/README.md

 2. What operating systems were used the most among all respondents and in different countries?

+*Windows is by far the leading operating system.
+Next, Linux-based and MacOS are used by about the same amount of respondents.*

 3. What highest level of education do respondents have?
 What about some specific countries?

+*Almost half of respondents have Bachelor's degree.
+Next big group, just a little over 20%, have Master's degree.*

 4. How well can we predict the age of respondents?